© visitbrussels | Jean-Paul Remy

 Both cities are only 15 minutes away from Brussels by train and make great trips!

-Mechelen is a small and picturesque city that is big on charm and history, thriving with quaint shops, car-free areas and pleasant little squares.
+Mechelen is a charming city that is big on history, thriving with cosy streets, quaint churches and imposing heritage buildings.
 The grace of centuries-old palaces and majestic churches appeals to everyone.
 There are no less than 336 listed buildings and monuments, including eight gothic and baroque churches from the 14th-17th century.

 Mechelen is a city for all ages.
-Young people can actively enjoy themselves in the Toy Museum or the Tivoli Children’s Farm, whereas the young at heart can entertain themselves at Het Anker, one of the oldest operating breweries in Belgium.
+Families with young children can enjoy an active day at the Toy Museum or the Tivoli Children’s farm or go on a treasure hunt while exploring the mysterious hotel ruins at Vrijbroekpark.
+Young-at-heart beer aficionados can visit Het Anker, one of the oldest breweries, known for its Gouden Carolus range.
 Students from all over the world come to learn to play church bells at Mechelen’s carillon school.
 Sitting outside on the terrace of a cafe sipping a local beer while listening to the bell music coming from the sky is nothing short of delightful.
 It is also home to one of the last remaining places in the world that restores and repairs antique tapestries, at Royal Manufacturers De Wit.

 Climb the St. Rumbold’s Tower, visit the Museum Hof van Busleyden and the brewery Het Anker.
 Walk along the Dyle or take a boat trip on the inner Dyle to see a different side of Mechelen.
 Stroll around in the large beguinage and visit the winter garden of the Ursuline nuns.

 Visit the Town Hall of Leuven, The Last Supper by Dieric Bouts in Saint Peter’s Church and the University Library with its carillon tower and impressive reading room.
-Go to the Old market for a beer tasting session followed by a visit to the Great Beguinage and if you have some time left, visit the 12th-century heritage site Park Abbey.
+Go to the Oude Markt for a beer tasting session followed by a visit to the Great Beguinage and if you have some time left, visit the 12th-century heritage site Park Abbey.

 Fold content